Large Dogs are Part of Everyday Life

 XL Bullies and other large breeds are not inherently dangerous – they are intelligent, affectionate, and thrive in the right environment.
 By learning about their nature, responding calmly, and utilising proven therapy techniques, overcoming the fear of large dogs is entirely achievable.

-At Creature Courage, we specialise in holistic therapy that educates people about animals, to bridge the gap between fear and understanding.
+At Creature Courage, we specialise in holistic therapy that educates people about animals to bridge the gap between fear and understanding.
 Through our exposure therapy and anxiety management techniques, we can help individuals achieve significant phobia breakthroughs – often within a single session!

 If you’re ready to break free from cynophobia, Creature Courage is here to help.
 Our holistic approach ensures you leave with practical tools, a renewed mindset, and the confidence to face your fear head-on.